 The Terra approach is complemented by the other ways we work to combat climate change.
-We have committed to reducing our thermal coal exposure (www.ing.com/18ar008) to close to zero by 2025 and aim to double our Climate Finance portfolio by 2022 compared to 2017.
+We have committed to reducing our thermal coal exposure to close to zero by 2025 and aim to double our Climate Finance portfolio by 2022 compared to 2017.
 We'll do this by funding projects that advance renewable energy, energy efficiency and the circular economy.
 We've also committed to doubling Social Impact financing for projects that lead to affordable housing, or improved infrastructure, for example, and to double lending to environmental, social and governance (ESG) industry leaders, all by 2022 compared to 2017.

 We were well on track in 2018.
-Climate Finance rose 13 percent to €16.5 billion, Social Impact financing was 66% higher at €775 million and lending to industry ESG leaders grew by 29% to €7.1 billion.
-Read more in the 'Non-financial appendix'.
+Climate Finance rose 11 percent to €16.5 billion, Social Impact financing was 73% higher at €774 million and lending to ESG industry leaders grew by 29% to €7.1 billion.

 In 2018, we financed the first offshore wind farm in Asia, which will help Taiwan reduce its reliance on coal and nuclear power, and we helped refinance Italy's largest solar panels operator.
 In Austria, ING was the only bank invited to advise the Austrian government on developing a more active green-finance market.
-And in November, ING's second-ever own green bonds issue raised €2.6 billion to fund a portfolio of green loans for renewable energy and green buildings.
+And in November, we issued ING's second-ever own green bonds, raising €2.6 billion to fund a portfolio of green loans for renewable energy and green buildings.

 That said, we do still finance clients in the oil and gas industry.
 ING has already taken a big step in committing to zero exposure to thermal coal - the most polluting fossil fuel.
 But the world still relies on fossil fuels for power because as yet there's not enough renewable energy being generated to meet the global demand.
 Nor is there an affordable and efficient way for storing it.
-This is both a challenge to find the right balance between stopping financing for certain things and increasing finance to others; and an opportunity for us to enter into strategic dialogues with clients to influence change.
+This is both a challenge to find the right balance between stopping financing for certain things and increasing finance to others, and an opportunity for us to enter into strategic dialogues with clients to influence change.
 We talk about the challenges they face and help them identify ways to address these.